trimble-oss/dba-dash/Docs/Collection.md

 If you configure the schedule in the options tab it will apply to all the monitored SQL instances for that agent.
 If you want to adjust the schedule for a specific instance, click the "Source" tab.
 In the "Existing Connections" grid, click the "Schedule" link to edit the schedule for a specific instance.
 Any collections you don't override the schedule for will be inherited from the agent level configuration described earlier or from the built in application default values.

-Note:
+> **Note**
-_Collections that share the same schedule will be collected together.
+> Collections that share the same schedule will be collected together.
 For example, CPU, performance counters, waits etc might all share the same 1min collection schedule.
 Every 1min, a job will be triggered to collect this data (serially) rather than separate triggers firing at the same time for each collection.
-A separate job is used for each monitored SQL instance and each schedule._
+A separate job is used for each monitored SQL instance and each schedule.

 The schedule data is saved in the ServiceConfig.json for any collections that you have overridden from the default values.
 The application defaults are configured in [this source file](../DBADash/CollectionSchedule.cs).